cakephp/debug_kit/README.md

 The DebugKit Toolbar is comprised of several panels, which are shown by clicking the CakePHP icon in the upper right-hand corner of your browser after DebugKit has been installed and loaded.
 Each panel is comprised of a panel class and view element.
-Typically a panel handles the collection and display of a single type of information such as Logs or Request information.
+Typically, a panel handles the collection and display of a single type of information such as Logs or Request information.
 You can choose to panels from the toolbar or add your own custom panels.

 ### Built-in Panels

-There are several built-in panels.
-They are
+There are several built-in panels, they are:

  * **History** Allows access to previous request information, useful when debugging actions with redirects.